George B. Hutchinson: Career

-After graduating from Indiana University Bloomington with a Ph.D. in English and American Studies in 1983, Hutchinson taught at the University of Tennessee from 1982-2000, chairing the American Studies Program from 1987-2000 and holding the Kenneth Curry Chair in English from 1999-2000.
-During this time, he was President of the Knoxville Rowing Association and played a vital role in establishing the university's first-ever varsity women's crew.
-In 1986, his first book, The Ecstatic Whitman, was published by the Ohio State Press.
+After graduating from Indiana University Bloomington with a Ph.D. in English and American Studies in 1983, Hutchinson taught at the University of Tennessee from 1982 to 2000, chairing the American Studies Program from 1987 to 2000 and holding the Kenneth Curry Chair in English from 1999 to 2000.
+During this time, he was President of the Knoxville Rowing Association and played an important role in establishing the university's first-ever varsity women's crew.
+In 1986, his first book, The Ecstatic Whitman, was published by The Ohio State Press.
 In 1993-4 and 1998, Hutchinson was Visiting Professor of North American Studies at the University of Bonn.

 Hutchinson's second book, The Harlem Renaissance in Black and White, was published by Harvard University Press in 1995.
-Hutchinson was nominated for a Pulitzer Prize in History in 2006 for this book, which was also a finalist for the Rea Non-Fiction Prize of the Boston Book Review in 1996.
+Hutchinson was nominated for a Pulitzer Prize in History in 2006 for this book, which was also a finalist for the Anne Rea Jewell Non-Fiction Prize of The Boston Book Review in 1996.
 Following a lecture given by Hutchinson at the Hutchins Center for African and African American Research in 2021, more than twenty-five years after The Harlem Renaissance in Black and White was initially published, the Afro-American scholar Henry Louis Gates Jr. notably acknowledged the status of Hutchinson's book as "the bible on the Harlem Renaissance".